sva-s1/s1-collector-syslog/README.md

       3. Copy the write key value from the **Log Access Keys** section, or create a new one if needed.
       - For more details, see: [https://community.sentinelone.com/s/article/000006763](https://community.sentinelone.com/s/article/000006763)

-4.  **AI SIEM Console URL:** For example, `xdr.us1.sentinelone.net`.
+4.  **AI SIEM Ingest URL:** For example, `xdr.us1.sentinelone.net`.
 You'll need the correct URL for your specific Datacenter.
     - See Services and Ports for Management: [https://community.sentinelone.com/s/article/000004961](https://community.sentinelone.com/s/article/000004961)

 ## Docker Project Steps